orxaicom/Sefaria-Container-Unofficial/README.md

 ## Use cases:
-* You can go to [our fork of Sefaria-Project](https://github.com/orxaicom/Sefaria-Project) which contains a .devcontainer folder that tells GitHub codespaces how to run it inside this container, as you can see in the video above.
+* You can go to [our fork of Sefaria-Project](https://github.com/orxaicom/Sefaria-Project) which contains a .devcontainer folder that tells GitHub Codespaces how to run it inside this container, as you can see in the video above.
 This way you can experiment and develope Sefaria on your browser without going through the lengthy installation process and cluttering your system.